yhernandez55/Home_Credit_Default_Risk-Classification/README.md

 ## DataSet Info(i.e: list all datasets):

-The datasets for this project are available in the Data folder of this repository or can be accessed through the [link](https://www.kaggle.com/competitions/home-credit-default-risk/data)
+The datasets for this project are available in the Data folder of this repository or can be accessed through the [link](https://www.kaggle.com/competitions/home-credit-default-risk/data) and in this repository here: [Download the data files](https://drive.google.com/drive/folders/1ZqFZP5VKpqYrKUJ4s1B3fvJL3aaKQF5H?usp=sharing)

 Key tables included: